How much does a Switchblade cost?

 Is a parachute landing survivable?

-Statistics show overwhelming evidence of survivability for those who deploy their Ballistic Recovery System (BRS) at a suitable altitude.
-Additionally, our design includes a nose-first landing attitude with rotation, so that much of the impact energy can be absorbed from the rotation.
-Having suspension may also provide further cushioning to many landing scenarios.
+Statistics show overwhelming evidence of survivability for those who deploy their whole vehicle parachute at a suitable altitude.
+One exceptional feature of Samson’s whole vehicle parachute option is that it consists of three parachutes, like the Apollo recovery space capsules!
+Having automobile suspension may also provide further cushioning to many landing scenarios.

 What instrumentation will be provided?

-While subject to revision, we are planning to have a digital dash display for driving mode, that will provide standard automotive gauges.
-For flight, this digital dash, which we call the Eyes Forward Display, will switch to show the most commonly used flight instruments in an easy to read format.
+While subject to revision, we are planning to have a digital dash display for Drive mode, that will provide standard automotive gauges.
+For flight, this digital dash, which we call the Eyes Forward Display, will switch to show the most commonly used flight instruments in an easy-to-read format.
 Additional and more technical flight instruments, radios, and GPS moving map are located in the center console of the dash.
-CLICK HERE for a detailed listing of the avionics (flight instruments) provided.
+As flight instruments are being updated at an increasingly rapid pace due to technology advancements, we will be launching production with the latest iterations and will update the package as more current gauges and instruments are brought to market.

 What will takeoff be like?